breandan/kotlingrad/README.md

 ## Ideal API (WIP)

 The current API is experimental, but can be improved in many ways.
-Currently it uses default values for variable defaults when a function is invoked, but a variable is not bound (i.e. `z = x * y; z(x to 1) // y = ?`).
-This is similar to [broadcasting](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html), to ensure that the shapes are compatible.
-We would like to be able to encode the dimensionality of the function into the type, instead of using default values, to enforce mandatory values when invoking a function (similar to the [builder pattern](https://gist.github.com/breandan/d0d7c21bb7f78ef54c21ce6a6ac49b68)).
-When the shape is known at compile-time, we can use a restricted form of [dependent types](src/main/kotlin/edu/umontreal/kotlingrad/functions/types/dependent) to ensure type-safe matrix operations.
+Currently it uses default values for variables, so when a function is invoked with missing variable(s) (i.e. `z = x * y; z(x to 1) // y = ?`) the default value will be applied.
+This is similar to [broadcasting in NumPy](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html), to ensure shape compatibility.
+However we could encode the dimensionality of the function into the type.
+Instead of allowing default values, this would enforce passing mandatory values when invoking a function (similar to the [builder pattern](https://gist.github.com/breandan/d0d7c21bb7f78ef54c21ce6a6ac49b68)).
+When the shape is known at compile-time, we can use a restricted form of [dependent types](src/main/kotlin/edu/umontreal/kotlingrad/functions/types/dependent) to ensure type-safe matrix- and tensor- operations (inspired by [Nexus](https://github.com/ctongfei/nexus)).

+Another such optimization is to encode some useful properties of matrices into a variable's type, (e.g. `Symmetric`, `Orthogonal`, `Unitary`, `Hermitian`).
+Although it would be difficult to infer such properties using the JVM type system, if the user explicitly specified them explicitly, we could perform a number of optimizations on specialized matrices.

 ### Scalar functions

+A function's type should encode arity, based on the number of variables:

 ```kotlin
 val x = variable(1.0)              // x: Variable<Double> inferred type